 I could gush about the depth of flavor.
 I could go on and on about the perfect sear that it gives vegetables and meats.

 We’re not talking about salt and pepper here.
-“Seasoning” cast iron is really the fancy way of getting your skillet to do all the amazing things I mentioned above (sear, flavor, easy to clean, etc.).
+The “Seasoning” process of cast iron is really the fancy way of getting your skillet to do amazing things every time you cook (sear, flavor, easy to clean, etc.).
 And we make the magic happen with fat.

 If you are using a brand-new OR a new-to-you cast iron skillet, gently scrub your cast iron skillet clean with warm soapy water.
 You don’t need to do this if you’ve owned your skillet for a while, and there’s even a good chance you’ll never use dish soap again.

 Psst – If you’re just bringing your skillet out from the depths of the pots and pans drawer, you can skip this step.